OF BUSINESS AND MANAGEMENT

 7/ Be a student for an extra year!

 The truth is you don’t ‘need’ some dusty ‘academic’ reason to be a student for an extra year.
 Prince William chose to do a four-year degree for example.
 So if it’s good enough for Royalty…

-LSBM is situated directly in the middle of central London, close to five underground stations including Euston Square and Tottenham Court Road.
+LSBM is situated directly in the middle of central London, close to five underground stations including Euston Square and Tottenham Court Road (building location and maps here).
 We are also within easy walking distance from the British Library, the British Museum, Student Central and the party heart of the Capital.

 There is a LOT of fun to be had!

 Why not combine an extra year of studying a subject you like with having an amazing time for an extra year?

 You will probably be working until you are 70!
 Why not have some fun now?